So far in this section, we have mainly focused on three types of models: DTMCs, MDPs and CTMCs,

 real-valued variables which increase with time and can be reset.
 For background material on PTAs, see for example [NPS13].

 You can also find several example PTA models included in the PRISM distribution.
 Look in the

 Before describing how PTA features are incorporated into the PRISM modelling language, we give a simple example.
 Here is a small PTA:

 For modelling PTAs in PRISM, there is a new datatype,

 clock, used for variables that are clocks.
-These must be local to a particular module, not global.
 Other types of PRISM variables can be defined in the usual way.
 In the example above, we use just a single integer variable

 s to represent the locations of the PTAs.

 In a PTA, transitions can include a guard, which constrains when it can occur based on the current value of clocks, and resets, which specify that a clock's values should be set to a new (integer) value.
 These are both specified in PRISM commands in the usual way: see, for example, the inclusion of